fsvreddit/reputatorbot/README.md

 [Podium icons created by Freepik - Flaticon](https://www.flaticon.com/free-icons/podium)

 ## About

 This app is open source and licenced under the BSD 3-Clause Licence.
 You can find the source code on GitHub [here](https://github.com/fsvreddit/reputatorbot).

 ## Version History

+### Version 1.4.9

+* Add feature to optionally notify a user who has been awarded a point

 ### Version 1.4.8